bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 What other values does `element.category` take?
-We could answer that question by downloading all the entries and tabulating them in Python, but it's faster to ask Tiled to do it and just send the answer.
+We could answer that question by downloading all the entries and tabulating them in Python, but it's faster to ask Tiled to do this and just send the answer.

 ```{code-cell} ipython3
 x.distinct('element.category', counts=True)['metadata']